Nada personal (album)

-Nada Personal (Spanish for "Nothing Personal") is the second album recorded by Argentine rock band Soda Stereo, released in 1985.
-It was recorded at Estudios Moebio in Buenos Aires, Argentina and remastered in 2007 at Sterling Sound Studios in New York.
+Nada Personal (Spanish for Nothing Personal) is the second album recorded by Argentine rock band Soda Stereo, released in 1985.
+It was recorded at Estudios Moebio in Buenos Aires, Argentina, and remastered in 2007 at Sterling Sound Studios in New York.

-"Nada Personal" provided the band with at least three successful singles, which became the breakout songs for the band all over Hispano-America.
-The album showed Soda Stereo venturing in a new musical direction focused mainly on the British New Wave style.
-The most successful singles from the album were "Juegos De Seducción" (Games of Seduction/Seduction Games), "Nada Personal" (Nothing Personal) and "Cuando pase el temblor" (When the Earthquake Ends).
+Nada Personal provided the band with at least three successful singles, which became the breakout songs for the band all over Hispano-America.
+The album showed Soda Stereo venturing in a new musical direction, focused mainly on the British new wave style.
+The most successful singles from the album were "Juegos de seducción" (Games of Seduction/Seduction Games), "Nada personal" (Nothing Personal) and "Cuando pase el temblor" (When the Trembling Ends).
 Those songs enjoyed strong airplay during 1985 and 1986, primarily in Argentina, Mexico, Uruguay and Chile.

-Such successful songs were performed live twice at the Viña del Mar International Song Festival held in Chile in February, 1987.
+Such successful songs were performed live twice at the Viña del Mar International Song Festival held in Chile in February 1987.
 Many people (including music journalists) consider these two shows very historic.

 Background

 The album was recorded and mixed at the Moebio studios in Buenos Aires (Argentina) with technician Mariano López as sound engineer.

-Nada Personal also presents, in some songs, the band's intention explore new sounds, as in "Estoy Azulado", a song that begins with a climactic sax introduction by Gonzalo Palacios, and in "Cuando pase el temblor", a song that mixes rock with Andean music typical of northwestern Argentina.
-Without abandoning "danceable" rhythms, this second LP achieved more depth in the lyrics and maturity in the melodies.
+Nada Personal also presents, in some songs, the band's intention to explore new sounds, as in "Estoy azulado", a song that begins with a climactic sax introduction by Gonzalo Palacios, and in "Cuando pase el temblor", a song that mixes rock with Andean music typical of northwestern Argentina.
+Without abandoning danceable rhythms, this second LP achieved more depth in the lyrics and maturity in the melodies.

 Well received by critics, it meant a huge increase in popularity for the band.
 In Argentina alone, it sold around 180,000 copies in the first few months.
 The disc meant the definitive consecration of Soda Stereo before the Argentine public.

-In June 1986, Soda Stereo decided to record a video clip of the song "Cuando pase el temblor".
-This is recorded in the ruins of Pucará, in Tilcara, Jujuy, under the direction of Alfredo Lois.
+In April 1986, Soda Stereo recorded a video clip of the song "Cuando pase el temblor" in the ruins of Pucará, in Tilcara, Jujuy, under the direction of Alfredo Lois.

 Gustavo Cerati comments on the album: